 L: List Strengths

 Analyze the job advertisement, if available, and see how the mentioned requirements correlate with the strengths you have demonstrated in other careers or positions.
 Perhaps you excel at collaborating with colleagues to assess a situation and devise an appropriate reaction or solution.

-Maybe you are great at interacting with parents and working with them to meet students’ unique needs.
+Maybe you are great at interacting with parents and working with them to meet student’s unique needs.
 On the other hand, you may be proficient in differentiated instruction to ensure all learners are reached and successful.
-Make sure you include these strengths in your letter to show a school district what you can bring to the position.
-This is one of the most important cover letter writing tips for teachers.
+Ensure you include these strengths in your letter to show a school district what you can bring to the position.
+This is one of the most essential cover letter writing tips for teachers.

 Cover Letter Writing Tips for Teachers Continue with M – Z